Caffeine

 Caffeine contenct in one package or one portion in drinks and chocolate, please see picture to the right.

 No recommended intake values have been defined for caffeine, as it is not an essential nutrient.
 For most people a toxic dose is ca. 20 mg/kg, in other words, 1400 mg for a person weighing 70 kg.
-This corresponds to ca. 22 cups of coffee of 13,2– 17,5 cans of energy drinks, for example.

 Taurine

+Taurine is a low-molecular-weight amino acid, which is formed in the body as an end product of methionine and cysteine metabolism.
 No recommended values for intake of taurine from nutrition have been specified.
 The average intake of taurine from nutrition is ca. 100 mg/day.
 The taurine content of energy drinks varies between 250 mg/l and 4000 mg/l.
-EFSA's committee on food additives and nutrients added to food stated in an opinion issued 15.1.2009 that not even large intakes of taurine would apparently be to any detriment.
+EFSA stated in an opinion issued in 2009 that not even large intakes of taurine would apparently be to any detriment.
 New data set the largest daily intake of taurine not having discernible adverse effects at 1,000 mg per kilogram body weight, i.e., at 60 g for a person weighing 60 kg.
 Such an amount of taurine frequently is present in energy drinks amounting to about 15 litres.

 Guarana

 The short-term effects of guarana are usually based on the high caffeine and tannin levels of the plant.
 Guarana extract contains 3.5-5% of caffeine.
 No certain knowledge is available about the effects of the other ingredients.
 The influence of products that contain guarana is similar to those of caffeine-containing products.
-There is no scientific evidence of other effects associated with guarana.
+The side effects associated with guarana are similar to those of other products that contain caffeine.

 Glucuronolactone

+The body forms delta-glucurono-gamma-lactone, or glucuronolactone from glucose.
 The daily intake of glucuronolactone from nutrition is 1.2-2.3 mg.
 The intake of glucuronelactone from energy drinks may be several hundreds of times higher than from nutrition, as the glucuronolactone content of the drinks varies between 2000 mg/l and 2400 mg/l.
 EFSA's opinion of 15.1.2009 states that large intakes of glucuronolactone apparently would not have adverse effects.
 New research indicates that the maximum non-adverse daily dose of glucuronolactone is 1,000 mg per kilogram body weight, for example, 60 g for a person weighing 60 kg.
 This amount of glucuronolactone frequently is present in energy drinks amounting about 25 litres.

 More information